bbauska/Coursera-Bootstrap/readme.md

 <h4>Exercise (Instructions): Bootstrap and JQuery</h4>

-Many of the Bootstrap\'s JavaScript-based components provide us with a mechanism to control some of the features of these components by writing JavaScript code, in particular, by writing code Using the jQuery syntax.
+Many of the Bootstrap&apos;s JavaScript-based components provide us with a mechanism to control some of the features of these components by writing JavaScript code, in particular, by writing code Using the jQuery syntax.

-So we\'re going to explore this index exercise by using some JavaScript-based controls for our Carousel that we included in the index.html page in the previous exercise.
+So we&apos;re going to explore this index exercise by using some JavaScript-based controls for our Carousel that we included in the index.html page in the previous exercise.